-This morning's release of the April New Home Sales from the Census Bureau came in at 569K, down 8.4% month-over-month from a revised 642K in March.
-Seasonally adjusted estimates for December and January were also revised.
-The Investing.com forecast was for 610K.
-Today's release included monthly revisions back to January 2015.
+This morning's release of the May New Home Sales from the Census Bureau came in at 610K, up 2.9% month-over-month from a revised 593K in April.
+Seasonally adjusted estimates for back to February were also revised.
+The Investing.com forecast was for 597K.

 Although the British economy is showing signs of slowing down, the country has not contracted or imploded as many Brexit opponents had predicted.
 In fact, certain British sectors such as exports and manufacturing continue to expand.

 Today's release of the publicly available data from ECRI puts its Weekly Leading Index (WLI) at 143.7, down 0.3 from the previous week.
 Year-over-year the four-week moving average of the indicator is now at 5.36%, down from 5.45% the previous week and its lowest since August 2016.
 The WLI Growth indicator is now at 3.4, down from the previous week.